psFournier/rltf/README.md

-# RLTF: Reinforcement Learning in TensorFlow
+# Information-Directed Exploration for Deep Reinforcement Learning

-Stable reproduction of standard RL algorithms.
+This repo contains the code for
+_Information-Directed Exploration for Deep Reinforcement Learning, Nikolov et. al., 2018_

 Implementation coming soon.